confluentinc/schema-registry/docs/schema_registry_tutorial.rst

 Terminology Levelset
 ^^^^^^^^^^^^^^^^^^^^

-First let us levelset on terminology: what is a `schema` versus a `topic` versus a `subject`.
+First let us levelset on terminology: what is a `topic` versus a `schema` versus a `subject`.

-A Kafka topic contains messages, and each message is a key-value pair.
+A Kafka `topic` contains messages, and each message is a key-value pair.
-Either the message key or the message value, or both, can be independently serialized as Avro.
+Either the message key or the message value, or both, can be serialized as Avro.
-The Kafka topic name is independent of the schema name.
+A `schema` defines the structure of the Avro data format.
-When a producer writes a message to a Kafka topic, it can serialize the message key or message value as Avro (or both).
+The Kafka topic name can be independent of the schema name.
-By default, |sr| defines a scope in which schemas for that Kafka topic can evolve, and that scope is the subject.
+By default, |sr| defines a scope in which schemas for that Kafka topic can evolve, and that scope is the `subject`.

 As a practical example, let's say a retail business is streaming transactions in a Kafka topic called `transactions`.
 A producer is writing data with a schema `Payment` to that Kafka topic.